Request Appointment

 top of page

 One of the questions I am asked most often in therapy is: how do I deal with the guilt of not having a relationship with [blank] person?
 As most people seek my services to learn about narcissistic abuse, this often comes after months and sometimes years of agonizing interactions and abuse.
 Clients are exhausted, overwhelmed and want validation that what they have experienced is real.
 IT IS REAL.
-But the answer may not be what you think.
 Typically, the next thing I ask is, Is this YOUR guilt?

 Guilt and Shame